kelechi-aims/FiverrUI/README.md

-This is a fiverr clone created with MERN stack
+This is a fiverr clone created with MERN stack.